wpengine/hwptoolkit/examples/nuxt/data-fetch/README.md

 # Nuxt Data fetching

-In this example we show how to implement the WP Template Hierarchy in SvelteKit for use with a Headless WordPress backend using WPGraphQL.
-We use URQL for all routing and fetching page content.
+In this example we show how to implement the WP Template Hierarchy in Nuxt for use with a Headless WordPress backend using WPGraphQL.

 ## Getting Started